kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/google/_index.md

 ```

 ### Creating a Virtual Service
-Now we can create a Virtual Service that routes all requests (note the `/app` prefix) to the `petclinic` service.
+Now we can create a Virtual Service that routes all requests (note the `/all-pets` prefix) to the `petstore` service.

 ```yaml
 apiVersion: gateway.solo.io/v1